Xevlyn/Terraform---Recap/Level 2/With var tfvars/Readme.txt

 - What ever is done in the main folder say I.P.A is run - init, plan and apply works on all the files in the main folder and not the sub folder within.

-- In order to execute on the files within the sub folder run this command
+- In order to execute on the files within the sub folder run this command in the terminal:

     terraform init/plan/apply --var-file=<folder_name>/<file_name>